Anti-Aging Skin Care for After Menopause

 - Rebuild the living epidermal cell layer of your skin.
 This can be done by retinoids, which can help strengthen your skin.

 - Stimulate your skin’s natural production of hyaluronic acid.
-Look for products with glycolic acid.
+Look for products with over 10% glycolic acid formulated to an acid pH.

 - Rejuvenate the appearance of the outer dead cells in your stratum corneum skin layer.
 This will brighten your skin and give it a more youthful glow.
 Products with glycolic acid, retinoids, and BHAs like salicylic acid will do this.

 - Slow skin aging.
-Professional antioxidant products and broad spectrum sunscreens can help slow the effects of aging.
+Professional antioxidant products and zinc oxide broad spectrum sunscreens can help slow the effects of aging.

 - Hydrate and avoid drying products so skin stays moist.
 Because post-menopausal skin is often also older skin, it is more prone to dryness.
 Use only sensitive skin cleansers and deeply hydrating moisturizers to keep skin from drying out and looking crinkled, wrinkled and dull.